Piano tuning: Stretch

-In small pianos the inharmonicity is so extreme that establishing a stretch based on a triple octave makes the single octaves beat noticeably, and the wide, fast beating intervals in the upper treble—especially major 17ths—beat wildly.
+In small pianos, the inharmonicity is so extreme that establishing a stretch based on a triple octave makes the single octaves beat noticeably, and the wide, fast beating intervals in the upper treble beat wildly – especially major 17ths (two octaves + a major 3rd).
 By necessity the tuner will attempt to limit the stretch.
 In large pianos like concert grands, less inharmonicity allows for a more complete string stretch without negatively affecting close octaves and other intervals.
 So while it may be true that the smaller piano receives a greater stretch relative to the fundamental pitch, only the concert grand's octaves can be fully widened so that triple octaves are beatless.
-This contributes to the response, brilliance and "singing" quality that concert grands offer.
+This contributes to the response, brilliance, and "singing" quality that concert grands offer.

 A benefit of stretching octaves is the correction of dissonance that equal temperament imparts to the perfect fifth.
 Without octave stretching, the slow, nearly imperceptible beating of fifths in the temperament region (ranging from little more than one beat every two seconds to about one per second) would double each ascending octave.
-At the top of the keyboard, then, the theoretically (and ideally) pure fifth would be beating more than eight times per second.
+At the top of the keyboard, then, the theoretically and ideally pure fifth would be beating more than eight times per second.
 Modern western ears easily tolerate fast beating in non-just intervals (seconds and sevenths, thirds and sixths), but not in perfect octaves or fifths.
 Happily for pianists, the string stretch that accommodates inharmonicity on a concert grand also nearly exactly mitigates the accumulation of dissonance in the perfect fifth.

 Other factors, physical and psychoacoustic, affect the tuner's ability to achieve a temperament.
-Among physical factors are inharmonic effects due to soundboard resonance in the bass strings, poorly manufactured strings, or peculiarities that can cause "false beats" (false because they are unrelated to the manipulation of beats during tuning).
+Among physical factors are inharmonic effects due to soundboard resonance in the bass strings, poorly manufactured strings, or peculiarities that can cause "false beats", false because they are unrelated to the manipulation of beats during tuning.
 The principal psychoacoustic factor is that the human ear tends to perceive the higher notes as being flat when compared to those in the midrange.
 Stretching the tuning to account for string inharmonicity is often not sufficient to overcome this phenomenon, so piano tuners may stretch the top octave or so of the piano even more.